Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels

-In this paper, we propose the \textbf{Effective Span Dimension (ESD)}, which is a population complexity measure for the analysis of signal-kernel alignment.
-ESD counts the smallest number of leading eigenfunctions required so that the remaining signal energy matches the estimation variance.
-Unlike classical measures that ignore the signal, ESD depends on the \emph{signal, spectrum, and noise level}.
+In this paper, we propose the \textbf{Effective Span Dimension (ESD)} to bridge fixed-kernel theory and adaptive learning.
+The ESD is a population complexity measure to quantify signal-kernel alignment.
+Importantly, it is well defined for any kernel, including adaptive kernels whose eigenvalues and eigenfunctions evolve during training.
+Unlike classical measures that ignore the signal, ESD depends on the \emph{signal, spectrum, and noise level} and directly relates to the minimax risk.
+It recovers classical rates when source and eigen-decay assumptions hold, while remaining meaningful for learned kernels where those assumptions may be unavailable.
 Our framework provides new theoretical insights that are absent in classical analyses.
-In particular, we achieve the following: \begin{enumerate} \item
+In particular, we achieve the following:

-We establish a sharp minimax optimal convergence rate using ESD. \item We explain how gradient-based learning algorithms such as the one in \citet{li2024improving} adaptively achieve superior generalization by reducing the ESD. \item We extend our definitions and theory from sequence models to linear regression and kernel regression, which demonstrates the broad applicability of our framework. \end{enumerate}
+(i) We establish sharp minimax optimal convergence rates for sequence models using ESD. \\(ii) We extend our definitions and theory to linear regression and kernel regression, which demonstrates the broad applicability of our framework. \\(iii) We prove an ESD reduction result for a tractable eigenvalue-learning model with a fixed eigenbasis.
+For learned kernels whose eigenfunctions also evolve, the ESD remains well defined through the time-dependent eigensystem and is illustrated via a deep linear network experiment.

-Our ESD framework bridges fixed-kernel theory and adaptive learning by quantifying signal-kernel alignment.
-We hope it will open avenues for deeper understanding of neural networks and novel adaptive algorithms.
+The ESD quantitatively explains the relationship between signal-kernel alignment and generalization.
+In our framework, successful adaptive learning can be interpreted as a reduction in ESD.
+The interpretation is as follows.
+Before adaptive training, the kernel can be badly aligned, so the ESD is large and the target lies in a minimax-hard family.
+After training, the kernel is reshaped so that the ESD becomes smaller, which moves the same target into an easier family where efficient spectral methods can generalize well.

+Detailed comparisons with related notions of target--kernel alignment, balanced spectral cutoff, and effective dimension are deferred to \Cref{app:related-work}.

 \textit{Notations.} Write $a \lesssim b$ if there exists a constant $C>0$ such that $a \leq Cb$, and write $a \asymp b$ if $a \lesssim b$ and $b \lesssim a$, where the dependence of the constants on other parameters is determined by the context.
 For $d \in \mathbb{N}_+$, let $[d] = \{1, 2, \ldots, d\}$; for $d = \infty$, let $[d] = \mathbb{N}_+$. $\mathbf{1}_{\{\cdot\}}$ denotes an indicator function.